GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ## Image best practices

 - Do not include any content that reflects or suggests Chrome Web Store performance, ranking, user testimonials, accolades or awards, recencey, or promotional information.
-For example, do not use words like "Editors' Pick,” “Best,” “#1,” “Top,” “New,” “Free,” or “Million Downloads.”
+For example, do not use words like "Editors' Pick," "Best," "#1," "Top," "New," "Free," or "Million Downloads."
 - Avoid overloading images with text in small font sizes or backgrounds that compete with text.
 - Use consistent design elements (logos, fonts, colors) across all images for a cohesive look.
 - Use high quality images with the proper aspect ratio.